Pricing & Cost8 min read·Updated 2026-05-20

 ZoomInfo Advanced$20,000+/year (team)265M contactsExcellent + mobileExcellentAnnual only

 ZoomInfo's data quality, especially for mobile and direct dials, is generally better than Apollo's.
-The cost difference is significant: Apollo Professional for a 3-person team runs about $3,600/year.
+The cost difference is significant: Apollo Professional for a 3-person team runs about $2,850/year on annual billing ($79 x 3 x 12).
 ZoomInfo for the same team starts around $14,000/year with an annual commitment.
 For most SMB and mid-market outbound teams, Apollo's data quality is good enough at a fraction of the cost.
 ZoomInfo makes more sense when phone-first outreach to enterprise accounts is the core motion.

 Annual vs Monthly: When to Commit

 Annual billing saves roughly 20% compared to monthly.
-The math is straightforward: $49/mo becomes roughly $39/mo on annual.
+Professional drops from $99/mo to $79/mo on annual.
+Basic drops from $59/mo to $49/mo.
 Start on monthly while you validate that Apollo fits your workflow.
-Once you have confirmed you are hitting your credit limits and exporting consistently, switch to annual.
-Do not commit annually on day one -- the free-to-paid transition is enough of a test first.
+Once you have confirmed you are using it consistently, switch to annual.
+Do not commit annually on day one.

 When Should You Upgrade?

-• Upgrade from Basic to Professional when you want A/B testing on sequences, need more than 5 phone credits/month, or want intent data to prioritize accounts.
+• Upgrade from Basic to Professional when you hit the 1,000 credit ceiling, want A/B testing on sequences, need more than 5 phone credits/month, or want intent data to prioritize accounts.
+Professional's unlimited credits remove the cap entirely.

 • Organization is rarely needed unless you are a larger sales team requiring API access, custom CRM objects, or enterprise security controls like SSO.